explodinglabs/superstack.docs/docs/migrations.md

 commit;
 ```

-> 💡 If your migration script only contains one statement, there's no need
+## 🔁 Transactions

+Use `begin;` and `commit;` to wrap statements in a transaction.
+This
+ensures that all changes are applied atomically.
+Any statements outside of
-> to use a transaction, the statement will be auto-committed.
+transactions will be auto-committed.

 Avoid wrapping non-transactional operations in a transaction — these will
-cause errors if used inside `BEGIN ...
-COMMIT`.
+cause errors if used inside `begin ... commit`.
+Examples of

-Examples of non-transactional statements include:
+non-transactional statements include:

 ```sql
 CREATE EXTENSION